Featured Scholarship: The Vanselow Family Scholarship click here

 The Tony Amato Memorial Scholarship - This scholarship was established in memory of Tony Amato, a 2003 Lourdes graduate.
 Tony, who died at the age of 26, attended both St Pius X and Lourdes High School.
 Tony valued the friendships and the education he received as a student of the Rochester Catholic Schools.

-Javon and Vita Bea Family Scholarship - This scholarship is established by Javon & Vita Bea in memory of their oldest daughter, Sara, who passed away at age 27.
+Javon and Vita Bea Family Scholarship - This scholarship is established by Javon & Vita Bea in memory of their oldest daughter, Sara, who passed away at age 27 in 2003.
 Sara inspired others to face the challenges placed before them and had a strong work ethic.
 The Bea’s desire for this scholarship is to help students with special needs attend Lourdes High School.

 Javon and Vita Bea have six children, five of who attended Lourdes High School.
 Sara who is now deceased was the eldest and attended public school due to her severe disabilities.
 Rebecca (Bea) Remick, ’96, Maria (Bea) Neuner, ’98, Joanna (Bea) Benning, ’04, Theresa (Bea) Halverson, ’06, and Javon Daniel Bea, ’10.
 The family hopes that a student with a disability can be positively impacted and given the opportunity to flourish at Lourdes High School with the aid from this scholarship.